Top Tips for Caring for Scars

 If your wound is bleeding excessively or the cut seems to be deep, visit your healthcare provider or speak with your community pharmacist immediately.
 You may require stitches to close the wound and will need to take steps to prevent infection.
 As always, the staff at [company_short] is here to assist you and recommended products to assist in the healing process.
 Please don’t hesitate to give us a call or visit the store to speak with us.

 This entry was posted in Pharmacy and tagged , , , , , , , , , , .
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.